iipc/awesome-web-archiving/README.md

 * [The Unarchiver](http://unarchiver.c3.cx/unarchiver) - Program to extract the contents of many archive formats, inclusive of WARC, to a file system.
 Free variant of The Archive Browser.
 (OSX only, Proprietary app)

+* [tikalinkextract](https://github.com/httpreserve/tikalinkextract) (In Development) - Extract hyperlinks as a seed for web archiving from folders of document types that can be parsed by Apache Tika.
+(Golang, Apache Tika Server)

 * [Warcat](https://github.com/chfoo/warcat) (Stable) - Tool and library for handling Web ARChive (WARC) files.
 (Python)

 * [warcio](https://github.com/webrecorder/warcio) - Streaming WARC/ARC library for fast web archive IO.
 (Python)